Home » How Moving From Michigan To California Completely Changed My Life

 ADVERTISEMENT

 I couldn’t do it.
-Plus, I figured she’d be there anyway.
+Plus, I figured she’d be at this event anyway.
 She goes to all of that organization’s events, I figured.
-So day one of the auto show goes by, and Matt and Jason are still telling me to reach out to Elise.
+So day one of the LA Auto Show goes by, and Matt and Jason are still telling me to reach out to Elise.
 Day two passes and they tell me to stop being a chicken; I reply that there’s no point, and that she’ll probably be there anyway.
 Then it’s the day before the event, and Jason, Matt, and Mercedes are letting me have it.
 “Dude, just invite her.
 If she’s going to be there anyway, you have nothing to lose!” they said.
 I hesitated.
 “Just do it!” said Jason.

 So I penned a message on LinkedIn asking if she was planning to attend the event, and she said something to the effect of : I’m thinking about it.